-- Epiphany: January 6, marking the Three Wise Men’s visit to the infant Jesus.
+- Epiphany: January 6, marking the Magi’s visit to the infant Jesus.

-- Feast of Jesus’ Baptism one of the four baptismal days of the year, when we celebrate Jesus’ baptism in the Jordan, always the first Sunday after Epiphany
+- Feast of Jesus’ Baptism one of the four baptismal days of the year, (the others being Easter, Pentecost, and All Saints/All Souls) when we celebrate Jesus’ baptism in the Jordan, always the first Sunday after Epiphany

 - Ash Wednesday: The beginning of Lent.

 - Lent: The 40 days before Easter, marking Christ’s sojourn in the wilderness after his baptism.

 - Palm Sunday: The Sunday before Easter, marking Christ’s entry into Jerusalem and the beginning of Holy Week.

 - Holy Week

 - Maundy Thursday: An evening service commemorating the last supper of Christ and his disciples.

 - Good Friday: The day of Christ’s crucifixion, commemorated by a afternoon and evening services.